MEET OUR FACULTY

 MIYA MOBLEY

 Miya Mobley comes from a military family, eventually settling in Fort Walton Beach FL..
 For six years she attended Northwest Florida Ballet Academy.
 At the age of 13 she was accepted into Next Generation Ballet School at the Patel Conservatory in Tampa, FL, where for three years, she trained under Peter Stark, Ivonne Lemus, and Philip Neal.
 She performed roles such as a Wili in Giselle, Cupid in Don Quixote, and Balanchine’s Donizetti Variations.
 She also competed in YAGP, ADCIBC, and NASL where she won several awards including Top 12 in her divisions, Traditional Excellence Award, and second place overall for NASL.
 In 2017, after attending Houston Ballet’s Summer intensive, she was accepted into Houston Ballet Academy’s year-round program.
 She trained with a professional company, athletic trainers, strength coaches, and many excellent teachers.
 She performed a variety of choreography including Stanton Welch’s The Nutcracker, Ladies, and La Bayadare Kingdom of the Shades.
-After struggling with an injury in 2019, Miya decided to take a step back from ballet to heal and explore other trades.
-She became a licensed esthetician and nail artist and continued to self-train through Pilates and local ballet classes.
-Three years later Miya is passionate about guiding Mobile Ballet dancers in everything from structured techniques, building strength, and injury prevention.
+After struggling with an injury in 2019, Miya decided to take a step back from ballet to heal and explore other trades, and she became a licensed esthetician and nail artist while continuing to self-train through Pilates and local ballet classes.
+Miya is passionate about guiding Mobile Ballet dancers in everything from structured techniques, building strength, and injury prevention.

 KRIS NOBLES